julieta-salvado-globant/property-merge/README.md

 * Run the Stream Processing Application via `com.expedia.content.systems.property.merge.StreamProcessingAppForIncomingStringJson`

-* This processor includes a print stage, but you can also create a consumer to get the merging result.
+* This processing app includes a print stage, but you can also create a consumer to get the merging result.

     1. Create a topic for "final-result"
     2. Create a consumer via command line using: `bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic final-result --property print.key=true --property key.separator="-" --from-beginning`